 The Focused Futures program seeks to ensure that at least 2,500 children ages 0-6 receive eye exams and glasses from 2022 to 2030.
-Sights for Hope’s partners connect qualifying families with free eye care services from participating professionals.
+Sights for Hope’s partners connect qualifying families with free or low cost eye care services from participating professionals.

 How Families Qualify